Battlewinner1234/personal/index.md

 ## About Me

-I am a student at HPISD
+I am a high-school student

 ## Research Interests